mix-mirror/bind9/doc/arm/build.inc.rst

 support to handle files bigger than 2GB.
 This can be done by using ``--enable-largefile`` on the ``configure`` command line.

-Support for the “fixed” RRset-order option can be enabled or disabled by specifying ``--enable-fixed-rrset`` or ``--disable-fixed-rrset`` on the ``configure`` command line.
-By default, fixed RRset-order is disabled to reduce memory footprint.

 The ``--enable-querytrace`` option causes :iscman:`named` to log every step while processing every query.
 The ``--enable-singletrace`` option turns on the same verbose tracing, but allows an individual query to be